-The best part is we offer this joyful education to all families, with an equitable approach to financial assistance available and a commitment to inclusive, anti-bias practices.
+The best part is we offer this joyful education to all families, with an equitable approach to financial assistance and a commitment to inclusive, anti-bias practices.
 Tiny Trees Preschool is a 501(c)(3) non-profit organization.

-We also implement an anti-bias curriculum, a proactive approach to helping children to build a more equitable, just world through their interactions with one another.
+We believe that children are strong, capable and full of potential.
+Children learn through play, and nature -whether in the cracks of a sidewalk or in the deep woods, provides an amazing platform for that learning.
+We implement an anti-bias curriculum in our outdoor classrooms; a proactive approach to helping children to build a more equitable, just world through their interactions with one another.
 Students and teachers will engage in dialogue in celebration of difference and be challenged to think critically about how they treat one another.

-To meet our goals we will use a celebrated, evidence based curriculum called High Scope.
+To meet our goals we use a celebrated, evidence based curriculum called High Scope.
 We chose it because: